 They are separated into two categories: major and contributing.

 The leading major risk factors for cardiovascular disease include:

 - Obesity and overweight

 - Physical inactivity

-The most common contributing risk factors are:
+The most common contributing risk factors for cardiovascular disease are:

 Risk factors such as gender, age, and heredity cannot be changed or treated.
 However, the majority can be controlled with lifestyle changes and medications.